brotchie/Quality-Mods-Program/release/MinerInfo/README.md

 ## How do I see the rate in items-per-minute rather than items-per-second?

-Open `quality-mods-program.plugins.miner-info.cfg` in the `steamapps/common/Dyson Sphere Program/BepInEx/config` direction (after running DSP with the plugin installed once).
+Open `quality-mods-program.plugins.miner-info.cfg` in your `steamapps/common/Dyson Sphere Program/BepInEx/config` folder (after running DSP with the plugin installed once).
 Now edit the config and set the `ShowItemsPerSecond` config value to `false`.

 ## Installation